-LinkedIn bios fail because they describe a current title — recruiters scan for outcomes, expertise, and signal.
+LinkedIn bios fail because they describe a current title — recruiters scan for outcomes, expertise, and search keywords.
 These 12 prompts force the signal: every output is specific, opinionated, and avoids the “Results-driven professional with a passion for…” filler that gets skipped.
 For the full About-section workflow, see How to Use AI to Write a LinkedIn About Section.

 Best for